Towards Industrial-scale Product Configuration: The language

-One or more constraints can be declared within \lstinline{behavior} structures.
-In Line~\ref{lst:kidsbike:coom:condition}, a \emph{conditional requirement} is declared, stating that the \lstinline{size} of the front wheel has to be larger than \lstinline{16} when the \lstinline{color} of the bike is \lstinline{Yellow}.
+Constraints can be declared within \lstinline{behavior} structures.
+Here, we allow for three types of constraints.
+In Line~\ref{lst:kidsbike:coom:condition}, a \emph{conditional requirement} is declared, stating that the \lstinline{size} of the front wheel has to be greater than \lstinline{16} if the \lstinline{color} of the bike is \lstinline{Yellow}.
 Such constraints are declared by using the keywords \lstinline{condition} and \lstinline{require}, followed by a simple logical (comparison) statement.
 These statements can contain path expressions and constants, numbers, or strings.
-In Line~\ref{lst:kidsbike:coom:require:wheels} a condition-free requirement is defined, stating that the size of the front and rear wheel have to be equal.
+In Line~\ref{lst:kidsbike:coom:require:wheels}, a condition-free requirement is defined, stating that the size of the front and rear wheel have to be equal.

 Another type of constraint is implemented through \emph{combination tables}.
-The one in Lines~\ref{lst:kidsbike:coom:combinations}\nobreakdash-\ref{lst:kidsbike:coom:allow:end} specifies that the use of a \lstinline{wheelSupport} is obligatory with small wheels.
-More specifically, this constraint is declared using the keyword \lstinline{combinations} in Line~\ref{lst:kidsbike:coom:combinations}, followed by a list of path expressions that give the table's column headers.
+In the example, Lines~\ref{lst:kidsbike:coom:combinations}\nobreakdash-\ref{lst:kidsbike:coom:allow:end} specify that the use of a \lstinline{wheelSupport} is obligatory with small wheels.
+More specifically, this constraint is declared using the keyword \lstinline{combinations} in Line~\ref{lst:kidsbike:coom:combinations}, followed by a list of path expressions as the table's column headers.
 Then, Lines~\ref{lst:kidsbike:coom:allow:start} and~\ref{lst:kidsbike:coom:allow:end} define the allowed combinations.
 A table entry can contain multiple values, as illustrated in the \lstinline{rearWheel} column.
 Any combination that aligns with an \lstinline{allow} line within the table represents a valid configuration for the product, while those that do not are invalid.